jennifer-kinsey/went-to-bali-mwahaha/README.md

 One of the objectives to this project was to jump into a preexisting code base, fix bugs, refactor, and AJAX calls.
 The following additions were made to the site:
 * Ensure that users can't order a negative number of items.
-* Add further AJAX functionality where it might be useful. (eg, update product qty in nav bar on delete of products, update total price in cart on delete of product)
+* Add further AJAX functionality where it might be useful.
+(Two examples: update product qty in nav bar on delete of products, update total price in cart on delete of product)
+* Add product update and delete functionality for admins.
+* Add admin flash messages for adding, updating and deleting products.